Trilldog13/director-of-data-interview-example/README.md

 # Director of Data — : Interview Framework Example

 > [!NOTE]
-> **Important Disclaimer:** This repository serves as a structural blueprint and template example for the interview pipeline.
+> **This is an Important Disclaimer:** This repository serves as a structural blueprint and template example for the interview pipeline.
 It contains the evaluation criteria and framework layout only. **No actual candidate answers, test solutions, or assessor feedback/scores are included in this plan.**

 Welcome to the structured hiring framework example for the **Director of Data** role.
 This repository outlines our end-to-end interview pipeline, assessment criteria, and scoring rubrics.